Measurement of substructure-dependent suppression of large-radius jets with charged particles in Pb+Pb collisions with ATLAS: Results

 To quantitatively assess the differences in the suppression of jets characterized by different values of substructure observables, the \RAA of \lR jets is evaluated as a function of \Donetwo and \Ronetwo in bins of the jet \pt and in five centrality intervals.
 The \RAA evaluated as a function of \Donetwo in the jet \pt interval $200{-}251$~\GeV is shown in Figure~\ref{fig:RAA_a}.
 For values of $\Donetwo \gtrsim 0.7$~\GeV, one can clearly see that the suppression increases from peripheral to central collisions.
 The \RAA gradually decreases with increasing \Donetwo in the range $0.7 \lesssim \Donetwo \lesssim 20$~\GeV in all centrality bins except the one for $60{-}80\%$ peripheral collisions.
 In the $0{-}10\%$ central collisions, the \RAA value decreases from approximately 0.8 to 0.2, implying significantly stronger suppression of \lR jets with a larger $\kt$ splitting scale.
 In the $60{-}80\%$ peripheral collisions, the distribution's downward trend with increasing \Donetwo is not pronounced, and the \RAA fluctuates around a value of approximately 0.8.
 For $\Donetwo \lesssim 0.7$~\GeV, the \RAA is greater than 0.8 and it is not possible to discern a significant difference in \RAA value between different centrality bins.

 The \RAA evaluated as a function of \Ronetwo for the same kinematic range and centrality bins as in the case of \Donetwo is shown in Figure~\ref{fig:RAA_b}.
 In the range $0.01 \lesssim \Ronetwo \lesssim 0.2$, the \RAA decreases in all centrality bins except for $60{-}80\%$.
 For $\Ronetwo \lesssim 0.01$, it is not possible to discern a significant difference among centralities because of large uncertainties.
 For $\Ronetwo \gtrsim 0.3$, the \RAA values are consistent with being constant within the systematic uncertainties, implying no dependence of the jet suppression on the angular separation of the two sub-jets.
 This flattening is seen in all centrality selections except for the most peripheral collisions, where the overall jet suppression is small and \RAA is more susceptible to statistical fluctuations.
 The onset of increasing \RAA with decreasing values of \DRonetwo may be partially connected with the suppression difference between narrow and wide jets, but should also be connected with the onset of coherent radiation and should therefore allow one to directly constrain the values of $\lres$ and $\theta_\text{c}$ as discussed, e.g., in Ref.~\cite{Kudinoor:2025ilx}.
+Similar trends in \RAA\ as a function of \Donetwo\ and \dRonetwo\ are also observed for higher-\pt\ \lR\ jets, although with larger statistical uncertainties.